-A Raspberry Reminiscence as Told by Kate Lebo
+A Love for Driscoll's Raspberries: Told by Kate Lebo

 As a baker, I’m interested in finding the freshest fruit and the best way to bake with it.
 Freshness, the way I pursue it, is not the amount of time that’s elapsed since the berry was separated from its vine.
 It’s a measure of rawness, beauty, and flavor—if the fruit has all three, it’s fresh.

 As a writer, I want to know what appetite or association raspberries spark and fulfill.
 When I think about fruit in general, I always think about cycles of time--how fields are prepared, shoots are nurtured and then teased into something we can eat.
 How we harvest that fruit then watch as the plant dies back.
 I think about literal raspberry plants, which should be replanted every two or three years to get the best flavor and quality.